paterik/udacity-ios-meme-me/README.md

 ## App Features

 MemeMe supports a base set of fixture load to bring you a subset of well known memes to play with.
+New memes will be tagged using an iconify/image overlay.

 ## App Structure

 MemeMe is following the MVC pattern by structural and logical definition.
 The app is using dedicated view partials instead of base sub views of table cells and annotations.
+In this version MemeMe wont persist your memes in application views but hold your memes inside your device (or iCloud) as persisted image.

 ![xcode project structure](github/media/MM_structure_v1.png)